January 12, 2021

 But you don’t have to white-knuckle it through your day.
 You can also give yourself a better chance of resisting emotional eating by using a timer.

 Coach Erin Darling explains

 Another option is to lean into the feelings behind the craving, but give yourself a better choice.
 If you’re craving sweets, a small piece of dark chocolate can satisfy the urge while not offsetting your nutritional goals.

 You can also look for flavor in different ways.

 Mindless and emotional eating can happen to everyone.
 We seek the easy blood sugar surge to feel better in the short-term without considering what’s behind the eating.

 The benefits of a healthy diet go beyond weight – it allows you to thrive.
 To get your mindless eating under control, work to incorporate meal planning into your day, and work through your emotional triggers with a coach.

-If you want more support with eating habits and meal planning, schedule a 1 -on- 1 video chat with a live TaskHuman provider today.
+If you want more support with eating habits and meal planning, schedule a 1:1 video chat with a LIVE TaskHuman coach today.